VisualFP/docs/SA/design_concept/content/design/design_evaluation_decision.typ

 Mehta.

 Regarding the two open questions, we have decided to not yet make a final decision yet.
-But we do have preferences:

-- We feel like generated functions to destruct sum types is easier to implement and understand than full-fledged pattern matching.
-- In our opinion, explicit function application would make even small code snippets very verbose.
-Thus, we feel like a more integrated approach to application would be better.
+While we do have preferences, we are going to explore all options in the later stages of the project.